jensvogt/awsmock/README.md

    ```
 4. Install the executables, libraries, and man pages:
    ```
-   cmake --install . --config=Debug
+   cmake --install . --config=Release
    ```
 5. Start the manager:
    ```
-   awsmockmgr --deamon --loglevel debug
+   awsmockmgr --loglevel debug
    ```

 As already said, this can be a time-consuming procedure, depending on your machine and the environment.

 #### Building the frontend from source:

-IN order to build the frontend, you need Node.js >16.0.
+In order to build the frontend, you need Node.js >16.0, Currently it is using Node v20.
 The sourcecode is located at

 ```
 http://github.com/jensvogt/awsmock-ui